GreeLab-Kebab/gl-kebab/README.md

 - [x] Link authors Github account.
 - [ ] Decide to keep or remove the links for the university, master, course, acknowledgements, etc.
 - [ ] Update remote git URL for LacunaV<sub>2</sub> package in gitsubtree script.
-- [ ] Update remote git URL for web scraper package in gitsubtree script.
+- [ ] Update remote git URL for mobile web apps package in gitsubtree script.
 - [ ] Update remote git URL for android runner package in gitsubtree script.
 - [ ] Test getting started instructions once all dependencies have been included.
 - [ ] Test all links in this README.